Everything you need to know about Apple's new AirPods

 Can I use the AirPods with my Mac or Apple Watch?

 Yes.
 In fact, when you pair the AirPods to your iPhone, they automatically pair to your Mac and Apple Watch too.
-However, your Mac will need to be running the new version of the macOS operating system called Sierra, which launched on September 20.
-Your Apple Watch will need to be running the new watchOS 3 software, which also launched in September.
+However, your Mac will need to be running the new version of the macOS operating system called Sierra, which launches on September 20.
+Your Apple Watch will need to be running the new watchOS 3 software, which launches September 13.

 If you want to switch over from listening on your iPhone to your Mac, you just select the AirPods from the task bar at the top of your screen.